Guns N' Roses: Formation (1985–1986)

-Seeking to record their debut album, producer Spencer Proffer was hired to record "Nightrain" and "Sweet Child o' Mine" to test his chemistry with the band.
-The band eventually recorded 9 songs during these sessions, including "Heartbreak Hotel", "Don't Cry", "Welcome to the Jungle" and "Shadow of Your Love".
-The band then recorded demos with Nazareth guitarist Manny Charlton.
-Paul Stanley of KISS was considered as producer, but he was rejected after he wanted to change Adler's drum set more than Adler wanted.
-Robert John "Mutt" Lange and Tom Werman were also considered, but the label did not want to spend the extra money on a famous producer.
-Ultimately, Mike Clink (who had produced several Triumph records) was chosen, and the group recorded "Shadow of Your Love" first with Clink as a test.
+To test producers for their debut album, the band recorded "Nightrain" and "Sweet Child o' Mine" with Spencer Proffer.
+Nine songs were tracked during these sessions, including "Heartbreak Hotel", "Don't Cry", "Welcome to the Jungle" and "Shadow of Your Love".
+They also recorded demos with Nazareth guitarist Manny Charlton.
+Paul Stanley of KISS was considered but rejected after proposing changes to Adler's drum setup.
+Mutt Lange and Tom Werman were also approached, but Geffen declined due to cost.

-After some weeks of rehearsal, the band entered Daryl Dragon's Rumbo Recorders in January 1987 to record their debut album.
-Two weeks were spent recording basic tracks, with a month of overdubs.
-The drums were done in six days, but Rose's vocals took much longer as he insisted on doing them one line at a time.
+Ultimately, Mike Clink was selected, having previusly worked with Triumph.
+The band recorded "Shadow of Your Love" with Clink as a test.
+After rehearsals, they entered Rumbo Recorders in January 1987.
+Basic tracks were completed in two weeks, followed by a month of overdubs.
+Drums were finished in six days, but Rose's vocals took significantly longer, as he insisted on recording one line at a time.